-Scores from the Graduate Record Exam (GRE) are not required, however they may be beneficial for some students.
+- Scores from the GRE are not required.
+However, they may be beneficial for some students.

 Students may meet the prerequisite requirements either by taking the designated prerequisite courses at RIT, by having sufficient background from their undergraduate education, or if prerequisite requirements are explicitly waived by the course instructor.